Scarlet-and-white tanager: Breeding

 Little is known about its breeding habits.
 Fledglings have been seen in April and May.
 Previous young may also help at the nest.

 Status

-The scarlet-and-white broadbill is listed as least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List.
+The scarlet-and-white tanager is listed as least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List.
 It has a large range and is common to uncommon locally throughout its range.
 It occurs in several protected areas, and much of its range outside protected areas is still relatively intact.
 Although deforestation is increasing throughout its range, especially in foothills, it is not thought to be under immediate threat due to its affinity for disturbed habitat.